Masculinity: Medieval and Victorian eras

+In Japan, the bushido code demanded that a warrior choose death over dishonor, while sumo wrestling, formalized as a court ritual during the Nara period (710–794), located masculine virtue in physical dominance and ritual purity.

+In Korea, the hwarang of the Silla dynasty were trained in martial arts, poetry, and music, their code recorded in the Samguk Yusa as: "be loyal to your lord, be obedient to your parents, have trust among friends, never retreat in battle, and never kill indiscriminately."

 During the Victorian era, masculinity underwent a transformation from traditional heroism.
 Scottish philosopher Thomas Carlyle wrote in 1831: "The old ideal of Manhood has grown obsolete, and the new is still invisible to us, and we grope after it in darkness, one clutching this phantom, another that; Werterism, Byronism, even Brummelism, each has its day".

 Boxing was professionalized in America and Europe in the 19th century; it emphasized the physical and confrontational aspects of masculinity.
 Bare-knuckle boxing without gloves represented "the manly art" in 19th-century America.